sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 {% hint style='tip' %}
 Another common criterion is the _Multiple Condition Coverage_, or MCC.
 To satisfy the MCC criterion, a condition needs to be exercised in _all_ its possible combinations.
-That would imply in $$2^N$$ tests, given $$N$$ conditions.
+That would imply in 2^N tests, given N conditions.
 {% endhint %}

 {% set video_id = "oWPprB9GBdE" %}